Comcast: American Cable Systems

 In 1963, Ralph J. Roberts in conjunction with his two business partners, Daniel Aaron and Julian A. Brodsky, purchased American Cable Systems as a corporate spin-off from its parent, Jerrold Electronics, for U.S. $500,000.
 At the time, American Cable was a small cable operator in Tupelo, Mississippi, with five channels and 12,000 customers.
 In 1965, American Cable Systems purchased Storecast Corporation of America, a product placement supermarket specialist marketing firm.
 In 1968, American Cable Systems purchased its first franchise of Muzak, a brand of background music played in retail stores.
 Storecast was a client of Muzak.

 Comcast

 The company was re-incorporated in Pennsylvania on March 5, 1969, under the new name Comcast Corporation.
-Comcast's initial public offering occurred on June 29, 1972, with a market capitalization of U.S. $3,010,000.
+Comcast's initial public offering occurred on June 29, 1972, on the National Association of Securities Dealers Automated Quotation System (NASDAQ), a then-recently established stock exchange, with a market capitalization of U.S. $3,010,000.
 In 1977, HBO was first launched on a Comcast system with 20,000 customers in western Pennsylvania with a five-night free preview getting a 15% sign up rate.
 In 1986, Comcast bought 26% of Group W Cable, a broadcast company, doubling its number of subscribers to 1 million.
 Also that year, Comcast made a founding investment of $380 million in QVC.
 In 1988, Comcast was able to buy a 50% share of SCI Holdings in a joint deal with Tele-Communications Inc. Comcast also acquired American Cellular Network Corporation in 1988 for $230 million, marking the first time it became a mobile phone operator.